transcelerate/ddf-home/Understand-LT.md

 ---
 Temp Menu: [Home](test.md) [Getting Started](get-started.md) [Tools & Resources](tools-resources.md) [News & Events](news-events.md) [Help & Support](help-support.md)

-# Getting Started: Understanding DDF as a Leader at a Sponsor Company.
+# Getting Started: Understanding DDF as a Leader at a Sponsor Company
 I've learned about DDF.

 ## Now I have questions to prepare to take action.
 Specifically, I’m trying to find ways to get my organization to take the next step.